“It’s the darnedest thing I’ve ever seen.”, referring to his short chips from the fringe around the greens.

 He had to agree that he could not fully control the outcome of his chip, but he could at least control relaxing and focusing on using a mental pre-shot routine to execute the chip, no matter what the outcome might be.

-In a nutshell, no faking it–he had to truly look forward to the opportunity to unconditioned his response to chips.
+In a nutshell, no faking it.
+Gene had to truly look forward to the opportunity to unconditioned his response to chips.

 “I know that’s going to be difficult”, he said.
 “But I’ll do it.
 I’m ready to try anything.”